cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-09-17-surviving-ai-as-a-software-engineer.md

 But AI seems to be revolutionizing the tech industry, where the cost of an engineer becomes irrelevant, overshadowed by the potential for high productivity and innovation.
 Consequently, a highly productive developer could create significantly more value than a less productive one, despite higher hiring costs.

-A limitation of current AI technology is that it is neither deterministic nor explainable, sometimes restricting its adoption in critical systems.
+A limitation of current AI technology is that it is neither deterministic nor explainable, sometimes limiting its adoption in critical systems.
-The motto "Don't trust, verify" is still relevant at present for AI-assisted developers.
+The motto "Don't trust, verify" is still relevant (at present day) for AI-assisted developers.
-This means that to use these models properly, one needs to be a senior engineer.
+Consequently, to use these models properly, one needs to be a able to get the most of out AI's generated answers.
+This is something that senior engineer can do very well, but juniors could find it challenging.
-Senior developers get a big boost from this technology because they understand the response of an AI.
+Senior developers get a big boost from this technology because they understand the response given by LLMs.
-For example, if you are a junior you don't know exactly what to ask, and you don’t understand the response.
+For example, if you are a junior you don't know exactly what to ask, and sometimes you will need more time to understand the response.
-However, the usual path to becoming a senior  (i.e., learning from mistakes under the guidance of a mentor)  might be disrupted as companies replace junior roles with AI.
+I think that the usual path to becoming a senior, by learning from mistakes under the guidance of a mentor, might be disrupted as companies will start replacing junior roles with AI.
 This raises the question: What happens if we no longer have seniors mentoring juniors?

 Note that in the last decade, contrary to their initial intentions, social networks have eroded genuine social connections and trust among people.